itsMakeable/cognizant/README.md

 If images or svg are not being processed as expected, run `gulp clear` to clear the cache.

+A JS requirement is [Head.js](http://headjs.com/) loading in the head of the document to provide specific classes relevatant to the browser in order to profive fallback css for certain things like gradients.

 Wireframes: http://wa7puw.axshare.com/#p=cover

 Each gradient SVG need to have a unique fill ID.